wez/wezterm/docs/config/lua/config/freetype_load_target.md

 *Since: 20210314-114017-04b7cedd*

-Configures the rendering mode used with the freetype rasterizer.
+Configures the hinting and (potentially) the rendering mode used with the freetype rasterizer.
 The following values are possible:

 * `"Normal"` - This corresponds to the default hinting algorithm, optimized for standard gray-level rendering.
 This is the default setting.
 * `"Light"` -  A lighter hinting algorithm for non-monochrome modes.
 Many